Exact trigonometric values

 In mathematics, the values of the trigonometric functions can be expressed approximately, as in $\cos (\pi/4) \approx 0.707$, or exactly, as in $\cos (\pi/ 4)= \sqrt 2 /2$.
 While trigonometric tables contain many approximate values, the exact values for certain angles can be expressed by a combination of arithmetic operations and square roots.
+The angles with trigonometric values that are expressible in this way are exactly those that can be constructed with a compass and straight edge, and the values are called constructible numbers.